AnaG0307/my-recipe-blog-a/README.md

 ## About

 My Recipe Book is been designed to facilitate keeping all the cooking recipes in one place and with easy access, allowing the site user to access their personal and family recipes safe and in one place.
-The site also provides the opportunity to being able to discover new recipes that the site user can save.
+The site also provides the opportunity to being able to discover new recipes.